 You can find an Atmos-enabled version of this bar in the Bose Smart Soundbar 600.

 The Bose Soundbar 300 doesn't offer as many sound enhancement features as other budget-friendly bars like the Sonos Ray.
 If you want to customize its sound, there are bass and treble adjustments available, but it lacks an EQ or preset modes.
-There's an extra feature called Wall EQ advertised to optimize audio quality when the bar is mounted on the wall, but we don't consider this to be an EQ.
-It lacks room correction, too, so it may sound different depending on the room you're listening in, but at least you can adjust its bass and treble to make up for this a bit.
+An extra feature called Wall EQ is advertised to optimize audio quality when the bar is mounted on the wall, but we don't consider this an EQ.
+It also lacks room correction, so it may sound different depending on the room you're listening in, but at least you can adjust its bass and treble to make up for this.

 This soundbar has mediocre audio format support via its HDMI ARC port.
 It supports some very common formats, like Dolby Digital, but it has to downmix this content into stereo to play it.
 It doesn't support eARC or Dolby Atmos.